lorencig/l0renc1.github.io/_projects/medikons.md

 ### 👨🏻‍⚕️ Tailored to each user

-If a result is outside normal ranges, Medikons suggests the type of specialist you may want to consult, guiding you towards the best next steps for your health.
+If a result is outside normal ranges, Medikons suggests the type of specialist you may want to consult, guiding you toward the best next steps for your health.
 While Medikons provides general health knowledge, it is essential to remember that **Medikons does not replace professional medical advice or diagnosis.**

 ---